-i) The following from the Department of Politics and Public Administration:
+i) The following from the Department of Politics and Public Administration: POLI1003.
+Making sense of politics (6 credits)

 POLI1003.
-Making sense of politics

-(This course must be completed in semester I or II)
+Making sense of politics (This course must be completed in semester I or II)

-ii) One course from the following core departments:
+ii) One course from the following core departments: (6 credits)

+Faculty of Social Sciences

+Geography

+Psychology

+Social Work and Social Administration

+Sociology

-Faculty of Social Sciences Geography Psychology Social Work and Social Administration Sociology b) Advanced courses i) Courses offered by the Department of Politics and Public Administration
+b) Advanced courses

+i) Courses offered by the Department of Politics and Public Administration
-Candidates are required to complete not fewer than 72 credits of advanced courses in the third to subsequent semesters of study.
-This includes the completion of the following compulsory courses:

-- Methods requirement: POLI2104.
-Research methods in politics and public (6 credits) administration in semester III or IV - Gateway requirement: Two of the following courses in semester III or IV: (12 credits) - POLI2105.
-Introduction to comparative politics - POLI2106.
-Introduction to international relations - POLI2107.
-Introduction to political theory - · POLI2108.
-Introduction to public administration

-(students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream)

-- Capstone requirement: One of the following courses in semesters VII, VIII, (6 credits) IX or X: - POLI4092.
-Capstone experience: research internship in politics and public administration - POLI4109.
+Candidates are required to complete not fewer than 72 credits of advanced courses.
+This includes the completion of the following compulsory courses: - Methods requirement: POLI2104.
+Research methods in politics and public (6 credits) administration (preferably in semester III or IV) - Gateway requirement: Two of the following courses : (12)POLI2105.
+Introduction to comparative politics credits) POLI2106.
+Introduction to international relations • • POLI2107.
+Introduction to political theory POLI2108.
+Introduction to public administration (students are strongly recommended to complete the relevant gateway course if they wish to concentrate in that specialist stream) - Capstone requirement: One of the following courses in semesters VII, (6 credits) VIII, IX or X: POLI4092.
+Capstone experience: research internship in politics and public administration • POLI4109.
 Capstone experience: directed project in politics and public administration ii) Faculty of Social Sciences experiential learning courses